somnambulist-tech/read-models/README.md

  * better way of handling relationship mapping
  * refactor integration of identity map
  * consider reducing the scope of the builder component
+ * consider not supporting __call pass through to reduce exposed methods (on Model)
  * prevent running / building insert, update, delete queries
+ * extract table data methods into a meta-data object

 ## Requirements